kjahan/distributed_crawler/README.md

 ## Dependencies

 To run the code you need to setup RabbitMQ and also install pika, requests and BeautifulSoup Python libraries.

+Create a virtual environment for your crawling project:

+conda create -n crawler python=3.7.2 anaconda

+# Activate this environment, use

+conda activate crawler

+pip install requests

+pip install BeautifulSoup4

+Pika is a pure-Python implementation of the AMQP 0-9-1 protocol:

+pip install pika

+#Steps to install RMQ in MacOS: https://www.rabbitmq.com/install-homebrew.html

+brew update

+brew install rabbitmq

+# To have launchd start rabbitmq now and restart at login:
+brew services start rabbitmq

+#Start producer:

+python producer.py

+#Start workers:

+python worker.py

+# To deactivate an active environment, use
+conda deactivate